onosproject/onos-docs/docs/content/developers/deploy_with_helm.md

 # Deploying onos micro-services with HELM

-One of the goals of the onos-config project is to provide simple deployment options that integrate with modern technologies.
+One of the goals of the micro-onos project is to provide simple deployment options that integrate with modern technologies.
 Deployment configurations can be found in the `/deployments/helm` folder in every repository that posses the Helm charts.
 For example see the `onos-config/deplyments/helm` folder.